ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-An Oblivious Gateway Resource could implement policies that improve the ability of the Target Resource to implement policy exemptions, such as only forwarding requests toward specific Target Resources.
+An Oblivious Gateway Resource could implement policies that improve the ability of the Target Resource to implement policy exemptions, such as only forwarding requests toward specific Target Resources according to an allowlist; see {{server-responsibilities}}.

 # Privacy Considerations {#privacy}